What are the differences between treated, untreated, organic and other types of seed?

 What does the number of days listed for a variety mean? (ex.
 Gladiator Pumpkin…115 Days)

 For species that are normally direct seeded such as vine crops, sweet corn, peas and beans, the maturity is figured from the time the seed is planted in the garden or field.
 For species that are normally started as a seedling first and then transplanted such as tomatoes, peppers and eggplant, the maturity is figured from the time the seedlings are transplanted to the garden or field.
-Please note: the number of days is figured for our growing conditions here in NY.
+Note: the number of days is figured for our growing conditions here in NY.
 The farther south you are, the quicker varieties will mature due to a higher number of heat units.

 Why do some varieties become back ordered or out of stock?